 We arrived back in the UK with huge smiles on our faces having experienced a magical holiday and happy memories — not to mention a few photographs.

 Itinerary ideas for a trip to California

 In this itinerary you have time to visit the twin Californian cities of Los Angeles and San Francisco as well as some leisurely exploration of the beautiful rugged Pacific coastline between them.

 Explore the dramatic natural beauty of northern California including the giant redwood forests, spectacular Pacific coastline, and the superb vineyards.
-Combined with magnificent Crater Lake National Park and buzzing San Francisco, this is a superb trip.
+Combined with magnificent Lake Tahoe and buzzing San Francisco, this is a superb trip.